geoext/geoext3-ws/src/layer-tree/add-layerstree-store.md

-# Assign LayersTree store
+# Assign `LayersTree` store

 Instead of the hard-coded hierarchical list of things in the tree, we now want to link the tree with our map.

 In order to do this, we need to change the store that is used for the tree.
-Instead of the all-purpose `Ext.data.TreeStore`, we'll use the special GeoExt class `GeoExt.data.store.LayersTree`
+Instead of the all-purpose `Ext.data.TreeStore`, we'll use the special GeoExt class `GeoExt.data.store.LayersTree`.

 ## Exercises